Numigi/odoo-project-addons/project_estimation_material/README.rst

 Because stock operations are not generated, it will also be possible to define material lines on a task without defining a planned date for the task.

-When exiting the estimation mode, you will be asked to define a planned date on every task that has material lines on it.
+When exiting the estimation mode, you will be asked to define a planned date on every task.

 .. image:: static/description/project_smart_button.png